ZKemstedt/devops-sysprog-slutuppgift/README.md

 ## Setup

 ### Python version
-This project was written in Python 3.8.5, but any python 3.6 or higher should work fine.
+Python 3.8

 ### About Pipenv

-This project uses [Pipenv](https://github.com/pypa/pipenv) to manage python packages, but at this time the only one used is yaml.
+This project uses [Pipenv](https://github.com/pypa/pipenv) to manage python packages, but at this time the only package used is yaml.
-Therefore it might be a bit overboard to use Pipenv for this project.
-Therefore it's completely optional to use Pipenv.
+Since it might be a bit overboard to use Pipenv (or any virtual env to begin with) for a single package (a common one at that) it's completely optional to use Pipenv.

 ### If you only want to install yaml and get on with it: